 "Is there silver?"

-Yugi's eyes grew wider by the second.
+Yugi's eyes grew wider and wider.

 He said it quietly, but it was already too late.